mrkkrp/flacize/README.md

 * etc.

-So, I've decided to bring my entire collection to some uniform form by converting all sorts of files into FLAC files of CDDA quality, so that every track is a separate file.
+So, I've decided to bring my entire collection to a uniform state by converting all files to FLAC of CDDA quality, so that every track is a separate file.
 This is the best way to store music, I think.

 It feels like a nightmare to convert all the stuff manually, because I need
 to: